 - Optimize the marketing budget: AI puts marketing investments on the right path resulting in a higher return on investment (ROI).
 For example, when planning marketing campaigns, AI-based ad platforms can determine the best advertising campaigns and automatically adjust marketing budgets to optimize the most effective ones.

 - Improved marketing campaigns: AI can enable marketing specialists to deliver highly engaging marketing campaigns.
-For example, Lemon & Orange, a web development company, designed a virtual fitting room for Timberland where potential customers can try out their new collection.
+For example, Lemon & Orange, a web development company in New York, designed a virtual fitting room for Timberland where potential customers can try out their new collection.

 - Boost creativity in the marketing team: Marketing specialists can deliver better results and realistic marketing implementation and visualization using AR.